R0ham/barbershop-lookbook/README.md

   - Seed a small set of sample rows only if the table is empty.
 - Endpoints implemented in the function:
   - `GET /api/filters`, `GET /api/hairstyles`, `GET /api/hairstyles/:id` and `PUT /api/hairstyles/:id/ethnicity`.
-  - Note: a create endpoint is not exposed in the Netlify function (creation is available only in local dev via SQLite `POST /api/hairstyles`).
+  - Note: a create endpoint is not exposed in the Netlify function (creation is available only in local dev via PostgreSQL `POST /api/hairstyles`).

 ## Contributing